1.3 Material accounting policy information

 The Property, plant and equipment are subsequently measured at cost net of accumulated depreciation and accumulated impairment losses, if any.
 Depreciation on property, plant and equipment is provided on a straight-line basis over the estimated useful lives of the assets, as prescribed in Part C of Schedule II of the Companies Act, 2013.

 The PPE acquired under finance leases, if any, is depreciated over the asset's useful life or over the shorter of the asset's useful life and the lease term, if there is no reasonable certainty that the Company will obtain ownership at the end of the lease term.
 Freehold land is not depreciated.
 Borrowing costs relating to acquisition of PPE which takes substantial period of time to get ready for its intended use are also included to the extent they relate to the period till such assets are ready to be put to use.
 Depreciation on PPE is provided based on useful lives of the assets assigned to each asset in accordance with Schedule II to the Companies Act, 2013 on straight-line method.
-Fixtures and lease hold improvements installed in leased buildings are
+Fixtures and lease hold improvements installed in leased buildings are amortized over the initial period of lease.

-V. Intangible assets under development
+(ii) Intangible assets under development

 'Intangible assets under development' represents expenditure incurred in respect of intangible assets under development and are carried at cost less accumulated impairment loss, if any.
 Cost includes land, related acquisition expenses, development/ construction costs, borrowing costs and other direct expenditure.

-VI.
-Intangibles and amortization
+(iii) Intangibles and amortization

 Intangible assets are recognized when it is probable that future economic benefits attributable to asset will flow to the Company and the cost of the asset can be measured reliably.
-Intangible assets (acquired or developed in-house) are measured on initial recognition at cost.
+Intangible assets (acquired or developed in¬ house) are measured on initial recognition at cost.
 The cost of an intangible asset includes purchase cost (net of rebates and discounts), including any import duties and non-refundable taxes, and any directly attributable costs on making the asset ready for its intended use.
 Following initial recognition, intangible assets are carried at cost less accumulated amortization and accumulated impairment losses, if any.
 Internally generated intangible assets, excluding capitalized development costs, which meet capitalization criteria, are not capitalized and expenditure is reflected in the statement of profit and loss in the year in which the expenditure is incurred.
 Cost of software is amortized over a period of 05 years, being the estimated useful life as per the Management's estimates.

-VII.
-Impairment of assets
+(iv) Impairment of assets

 The amortization period and method are reviewed at least at each financial year end.
 If the expected useful life of the asset is significantly different from previous estimates, the amortization period is changed accordingly.